Knotx/knotx-dependencies/README.md

 testImplementation("org.junit.jupiter:junit-jupiter-api")
 ```

-In order to use it in a [composite build](https://docs.gradle.org/current/userguide/composite_builds.html), first include it in your `settings.gradle.kts`:
+To use it in a [composite build](https://docs.gradle.org/current/userguide/composite_builds.html) include it in your `settings.gradle.kts` first:
 ```kotlin
 includeBuild("../knotx-dependencies")
 ```

-The `build` task (or any other main task you depend on) of your project should be executed after build of the `knotx-dependencies` module, so add this snippet to your `build.gradle.kts`
+The `build` task (or any other main task you depend on) of your project should be executed after building the `knotx-dependencies` module.
+Add this snippet to your `build.gradle.kts`:

 ```kotlin
 tasks {
     named("build") {